pinaroncel/MNXB01-ProjectNPT/README.md

 ## Project Directory Structure
 ###### Project Directory

 - project.cpp       : This is our main source code file
 - rootlogon.C       : Starting ROOT in the project directory, ROOT will execute and run functions from `project.cpp`
+- clean_datafile.sh : Processes raw data file by removing unwanted text lines, unexpected data and formating of data, ready to be used in the program
 - README.md
 - ChangeLog
 - License